adi-g15/notes/linux_learnings/oops.md

 Wikipedia: Linux kernel oops, states it does not stand for anything

 They are simply 'deviations' from correct behaviour of the kernel, and some MAY cause kernel panics.

+Script to tell more info on a oops stack trace: `/scripts/markup_oops.pl panic_trace.txt`